omahs/golem-docs/docs/Ncreators/javascript/guides/golem-images-explained.md

 ## Golem Image

-A Golem image is a software package that contains tools, libraries, tools, configurations, dependencies, and settings that are required to execute your tasks on a remote computer.
+A Golem image is a software package that contains libraries, tools, configurations, dependencies, and settings that are required to execute your tasks on a remote computer.
 The image is used to create the environment (VM) where your tasks are executed.

 ## Golem image creation

 Golem images are based on Docker images that are converted using the gvmkit-build tool to a `.gvmi` file format.
-The reason for using a specific Golem image format is to save file space and speed up the transfer speeds of the images.
+The conversion brings a visible advantage for users.
+By using SquashFS we significantly reduced the size of the images thus saving file space and shortening the time needed to transfer the image to the provider node.
+Another benefit is running images in VMs instead of running them as Docker containers, which provides a separation of providers and requestor data and processes.

 The general process of creating a Golem image looks like this: